 Cuzco: Ponder the Incan lifestyle while standing in their religious ruins of Sacsayhuaman.
 Wander the enormous cathedrals speckling the city, and stroll through the various mercados (markets).

 Machu Picchu: As breathtaking as the photos portray, these incredible ruins are well worth exploring.
-To do it on the cheap, stay in Aguas Calientes and take the bus up to the ruins.
-Alternatively, look up other tour trails besides the well-trampled Inca Trail for less.
+To do it on the cheap, follow our comprehensive guide here.

 And, voilà – that’s ten of our very favourite budget travel destinations.
 What others would you add to the list?